tmoroney/auto-subs/README.md

     ...\Blackmagic Design\DaVinci Resolve\Fusion\Scripts\Utility

 ## Light Version
+> [!WARNING]
+> Possibly broken - not updated in a long time.
+Will fix soon.

 A simplified version with **no audio transcription**.
 No external libraries are needed.
 Generates subtitles on the timeline in your custom style from **a given SRT file**.
   1. Install any version of [Python](https://www.python.org/downloads/)
   2. Download **[`auto-subs-light.py`](https://github.com/tmoroney/auto-subs/blob/main/auto-subs-light.py)** and place it in the `Utility` folder of the Fusion Scripts folder.